 Criminal charges come in many forms, and each one carries its own risks and consequences.
 Understanding what you are facing is the first step toward protecting your future.

-- DUI Defense Lawyer in Tucson: Defense for driving under the influence charges, including cases involving breath or blood alcohol content tests, field sobriety tests, license suspension, and repeat offenses.
+- Tucson DUI Lawyer: Defense for driving under the influence charges, including cases involving breath or blood alcohol content tests, field sobriety tests, license suspension, and repeat offenses.

-- Tucson Drug Crime Defense Lawyer: Representation for drug possession, distribution, drug trafficking, and other drug charges under Arizona law.
+- Tucson Drug Crime Defense Lawyer: Representation for drug offenses like possession, distribution, drug trafficking, and other drug charges under Arizona law.

-- Tucson Federal Crime Defense Lawyer: Defense in federal court for charges such as harboring and alien smuggling and federal drug crimes, where penalties are often more severe.
+- Tucson Federal Crime Defense Lawyer: Defense in federal court for charges such as harboring and alien smuggling and drug-related federal crimes, where penalties are often more severe.

 - Tucson Misdemeanors Defense Lawyer: Help with lower-level offenses like disorderly conduct or simple assault that can still carry jail time and fines.